ARM-software/Arm-2D/README.md

 - Details about the device:
   - Does it contain hardware accelerators for 2D image processing?
   - What is the feature set of this 2D accelerator?
-  - Are there features in the 2D accelerator that are currently missing in this library?
+  - Are there features in the 2D accelerator currently missing in this library?
 - Any other thoughts or suggestions?

 Thank you for your time.